YaserShafik/YaserShafik/README.md

 - **Twitter:** [You better not want my tw](https://twitter.com/your-handle) 🐦

 ## Fun Fact About Me
-I believe that the best way to learn is by teaching, which is why I always strive to stay ahead in the tech game to bring fresh insights to my students. 🎉 When I'm not coding or teaching, you can find me being a bs gym goer. 🤓
+I believe that the best way to learn is by teaching, which is why I always strive to stay ahead in the tech game to bring fresh insights to my students. 🎉 When I'm not coding or teaching, you can find me beating the f*%!ng logbook.